 The history of guerrilla graphix

-Guerrilla Graphix is a locally owned Albuquerque company first launched as a graphic design and print brokering business in 1996.
+Guerrilla Graphix is a locally owned Albuquerque company that first launched as a graphic design and print brokering business in 1996.
 The first "adobe 'n' mortar" retail store opened near the University of New Mexico in July of 2008.
 Founded by Travis Parkin and Ramona Snow Teo—a father-daughter team of graphic artists—the original store was seeded with a $10,000 VISA card credit line and a matching loan from a friend.
 The shop featured designs that were largely political in nature and mostly printed on recycled shirts from local thrift stores.
 A month or two after the the opening, the US economy tanked and although sales were pretty sparse for a few years, GG survived by moving increasingly toward the publishing/manufacturing of its own products—thus eliminating the middlemen and opening up wholesale markets for the company's increasingly popular merchandise.

 Between 2008 and 2011, the company's product line was expanded and their graphics and messages were made available on postcards, stickers, coffee mugs, totes, messenger bags, art prints, aprons and magnets.
 In 2010, the owners purchased a rickety screen press and dryer on Craig's List and hired Rachel Walsh, a local woman with a background in screen printing.
 This was the birth of Guerrilla Graphix Screen Printing.
 In the late spring of 2011, the company opened a second store—in Albuquerque's Old Town District.
 That same year, the original store was moved to the East Nob Hill area and operations were further expanded to include print brokering and an